Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 Do you suddenly feel much more alert and energetic?
 Yeah, that’s one of the awesome effects that ketosis can have.
 Unfortunately, this might sometimes translate into a less desirable effect:

-Some people find it more difficult to fall and stay asleep when they’re in ketosis, and especially in the beginning.
+Some people find it more difficult to fall asleep and stay asleep when they’re in ketosis, and especially in the beginning.
 This will get better with time.
 Check this keto insomnia guide for more tips!

 - Decreased physical performance